hai-gen/2022/cfp.md

 The central question of our workshop is: how can we build co-creative systems that make people feel that they have “creative superpowers”?
 How will user needs drive the development of generative AI algorithms, and how can the capabilities of generative models be leveraged to create effective co-creative user experiences?

 # Submission Guidelines
-We are accepting submissions in the form of short papers (6 pages) and demos (6 pages) following the [IUI submission guidelines](https://iui.acm.org/2022/call_for_papers.html) for papers.
+We are accepting submissions in the form of papers and demos following the [IUI submission guidelines](https://iui.acm.org/2022/call_for_papers.html) for papers.
+Similar to IUI's guidelines on paper length, there will be <strong>no limit to paper length</strong> this year.
+However, we expect the length of submissions to be proportional to the strength of their contribution, and we encourage authors to keep their submissions concise and focused (~5,000 words).

 Submissions are encouraged, but not limited to, the following topics: